kazazor/jxcore-nodejs-socketio-c-plus-plus/README.md

 	```

 **Event on the native side, for example:**
-* In an objective C file lets register an "OnABCDone" event so we can call it from the native side.
+* In an objective C file lets register an "OnABCDone" event so we can call it from the iOS server side.
 	```
-	[JXcore addNativeBlock:^(NSArray *params, NSString *callbackId) {
+	[JXcore addNativeBlock:^(NSArray *params, NSString *callbackId){
 								NSLog(@"We arrived to function OnABCDone");
 								} withName:@"OnABCDone"];
 	```